Updated: Aug 3

 Recently I was able to spend a lengthy amount of time with a patient and his beautiful family.
-The day before, I suggested they create a playlist.
-The next day, as we all gathered around his bed, we listened to the songs they collaboratively picked out.
+I suggested they create a playlist.
+Own his last day, as we all gathered around his bed, we listened to the songs they collaboratively picked out.
 Some songs brought us tears, some just made us stop for a minute and remember, some reminded us why we were there, and each song seemed to soften the moment, helping each person in the room to feel gratitude for knowing him, for being loved by him, and most of all, realizing what an honor it was to share this incredibly private and intimate moment with someone they were about to say goodbye to.
 Each song seemed so appropriate for each stage of his experience; at one point, I remember someone saying, “I love this song”, and he surprised us all by saying, “me too”, which we all laughed about.

 After that day, one of the family members shared the playlist with me, which I have been listening to a lot.
 Sometimes I can’t help but wonder if they went into my head and picked out all the songs I would want to hear.
 We probably all have a few similar songs…